 In the 15th century the cog was replaced by a much more advanced type of ship – the carrack.
 The carrack was often much larger than the cog and had three or four masts.

-This was a method of shipbuilding where laps are laid with their sides edge to edge.
+This was a method of shipbuilding where ships are made with their planks edge to edge.
 Compare Clinker Construction.

 This was a Roman legionaries helmet.